CQC We and I Statements

 The local authority should take all reasonable steps to limit disputes regarding the personal budget allocation.
 This will include through effective care and support planning, and transparency in the personal budget allocation process.
 Additionally, many disputes may be avoided by informing people of the timescales that are likely to be involved in different stages of the process.
 Keeping people informed how their case is progressing may help limit the number of disputes.

 Current complaints provision for care and support is set out in regulations.
 The provisions of the regulations mean that anyone who is dissatisfied with a decision made by the local authority can make a complaint about that decision and have that complaint handled by the local authority.
-The local authority must make its own arrangements for dealing with complaints in accordance with regulations (see Complaints).
+The local authority must make its own arrangements for dealing with complaints in accordance with regulations (see Complaints chapter).